Cubeir/Vanilla-RTX-App/IN-APP-ANNOUNCEMENTS.md

 Fog and atmosphere of many biomes has been overhauled across all three packs!
 Find detailed changelogs by clicking name of a pack to go to its CurseForge page.

+NOTE: The update may not be out yet as of writing this, but it will be very soon.
+The app update and these PSAs were released a bit prematurely, since I've just resumed working on Vanilla RTX updates as we speak.
+Everything will be back on track soon!

 ## Chaos Cubes [cd:"120"] [glyph:"F158"]
-Support for Chaos Cubed game drop will be arriving soon.
+Support for Chaos Cubed game drop will be arriving later this month!
+Check back later.
-Check back every now and then!

 ### Tip [glyph:"E95B"]
 Hint: It is always preferred to activate RTX resource packs in your Global Resource Pack settings instead of per-World or Realm.

-### Tip
+### Tip [glyph:"E95B"]
 Tip: You can come back here to quickly reinstall packs to restore them to their original state in case you want to reverse your tuning attempts!
 Reinstalls happen quicker from a cached version, unless a new version happens to be available.